The 1792 silver center cent, one of the most famous of all pattern designs. This was apparently an attempt to make the one cent coin J4/P5

 6. Smithsonian Specimen.
 AU.
 Robert Coulton Davis (New York Coin & Stamp, 1/1890), lot 1008a; John Story Jenks (Henry Chapman, 12/1921), lot 5569; Lenox R. Lohr; Empire Coin (1961 FPL); River Oaks Collection (Bowers and Ruddy, 11/1976), lot 908; Robert Hughes; Private Collection; Smithsonian Institution.
 Judd plate coin for the ninth and 10th editions; current Guide Book plate coin.

-14. Unplugged Specimen.
-SP63 PCGS.
-Discovered by Anthony Terranova, 1993; Stack's (3/1995), lot 1400, Partrick.
-Former Guide Book plate coin.
 The coin does not have a silver insert and may have been a trial striking before making the Silver Center cents.
 In his 1984 provenance study, Scott Rubin mentions Thomas Elder's sale of October 1926, lot 1436, where a piece was described as: "1792.
 Pattern for Silver Centre Cent (freak)."
 That listing might represent an early appearance of this piece.
-We have not assigned it a separate Judd or Pollock number as we are not sure if this was deliberate or some kind of mint error in the production of these.
+We have not assigned it a separate Judd or Pollock number as we are not sure if this was deliberate, ie a test to see how easy it would be to pop out the silver and thus debase the coin, or some kind of mint error in the production of these.

-These were also struck in copper and/or billon J2/P2 with just over a half dozen known with the Smithsonian example, the plate coin in Judd, Pollock and Adams & Woodin, being the finest known.
+These were also struck in copper and/or billon J2/P2 with just over a half dozen known with the Smithsonian example, the plate coin in Judd and Pollock being the finest known.
 The former Seavey (1873 Descriptive Catalog #841), Parmelee, Brand, Norweb coin is the finest collectible example.

 There are also 2 blank planchets without the silver plug in the Independence Hall collection.